 Abstract.
-Presented in this paper is a proposed novel coil configuration for a 2-D+ magneto-optical trap.
-The design is based on the cancellation of magnetic fields along a radial axis of the coil configuration in order to create a zero magnetic field along this axis while maintaining a sharp linear gradient along the other axes.
+Presented in this paper is a proposed novel coil configuration for a $2-D^+$ magneto-optical trap.
+The design is based on the cancellation of magnetic fields along a common radial axis of two pairs of coils positioned orthogonal to eachother in order to create a zero magnetic field along this axis while maintaining a sharp linear gradient along the other axes.
 This novel design is more compact than standard methods and achieves the same magnetic field properties with less electrical power consumption.